 PETA created “Without Consent”—an interactive timeline featuring almost 200 stories of animal experiments from the past century—to open people’s eyes to the long history of suffering that’s been inflicted on nonconsenting animals in laboratories and to challenge people to rethink this exploitation.
 Visit “Without Consent” to learn more about harrowing animal experiments throughout history and how you can help create a better future for living, feeling beings.

 Virtually all federally funded research is paid for with your tax dollars.
 Your lawmakers needs to know that you don’t want your money used to pay for animal experiments.

 Urge your members of Congress to endorse PETA’s Research Modernization Deal, which provides a roadmap for modernizing U.S. investment in research by ending funding for useless experiments on animals and investing in effective research that’s relevant to humans.

 Animal Testing Facts and Figures

 United States (2019)1,2

-- Of the 1.9 million experiments completed, 149,917 were assessed as “severe,” including “long-term disease processes where assistance with normal activities such as feeding and drinking are required or where significant deficits in behaviours/activities persist.”
+- Of those procedures, 110,400 were assessed to be “severe,” including “long-term disease processes where assistance with normal activities such as feeding and drinking are required or where significant deficits in behaviours/activities persist.”

 1Animal and Plant Health Inspection Service, U.S. Department of Agriculture, “Annual Report Animal Usage by Fiscal Year: Total Number of Animals Research Facilities Used in Regulated Activities (Column B)” and “Annual Report Animal Usage by Fiscal Year: Total Number of Animals Research Facilities used in Regulated Activities (Column F),” 27 Apr.
 2021.